© Norman Parkinson

 The Kathleen Ferrier Society was formed in 1993 to mark the 40th anniversary of Kathleen Ferrier’s death and it was soon evident that there was a remarkable strength of interest in the singer and this is still the case today.

 Kathleen’s voice and warm personality ensured that she became one of the most celebrated British female singers of the 20th Century.
-Although her professional singing career was short, little more than ten years, and she died over sixty years ago in 1953, she is still held in high regard today and remembered by many with great love and admiration.
+Although her professional singing career was short, little more than ten years, and she died over seventy years ago in 1953, she is still held in high regard today and remembered by many with great love and admiration.

 Winifred Ferrier, Kathleen’s sister supported our formation and was delighted to become our first President until her death in 1995.
 Winifred encouraged us to establish a Bursary competition for young singers that were still studying at UK conservatoires and the first Bursary was held in 1996.